vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/README.md

 1. What is CSS?

-1. Explain the CSS selectors.
+2. Explain the CSS selectors.

+3. What is class selector?

+4. What is id selector?

-2. What is Pseudo selectors?
+5. What is pseudo-selectors?
 What are they used for?

-3. What are all the ways to apply CSS rules to a web page?
+6. What are all the ways to apply CSS rules to a web page?

 3. What are the components of a CSS Style?